john-azzaro/Study-Crossfade-Transitions/README.md

 <br>

-## What are the key takeaways from the calculator study?
+## What are the key takeaways from the cCrossfade transition study?

 <dl>
 <dd>